mirkix/BBBMINI/doc/software/software.md

 ## Install Debian to your BeagleBone Black eMMC
 1. Plug prepared microSD into BBB
 2. While holding down the boot button, apply power to the board.
 If there is a newer Debian installed, holding down the boot button is not necessary.
-3. Wait some minutes until Debian is installed.
+3. Wait some minutes until Debian is installed (all four LEDs turned on).
 4. Remove power.
 5. Remove microSD.
 6. Apply power again.
-7. Connect to the BBB `ssh debian@arm`
+7. Connect to the BBB `ssh debian@beaglebone`
 8. Password `temppwd`
 9. Update software: `sudo apt-get update`
 10. Update software: `sudo apt-get upgrade`